cs343d/assignment2-SparseQuery-release/README.md

-Find the number of trades of stocks and the number of trades of bonds whose price on trading days from 13 to 268 was never more than 299.0 or whose volume was never less than 10.0.
+Find the number of trades of stocks and the number of trades of bonds whose price on trading days from 13 to 268 was never more than 299.0 or whose volume on trading days from 13 to 268 was never less than 10.0.

 If there are both stocks and bonds in the database